IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * 8="Other Family Error"

-The Packet Delay field contains an integer value that is the number of milliseconds since the previous packet, in network byte order.
+The Packet Delay field contains an integer value that is the number of milliseconds since the previous packet, in big-endian byte order.

 The Preamble 1 and Preamble 2 fields MUST each contain `0xAA`.